 The following discussion reflects for the periods indicated the results of operations and operating data for the Partnership.
 Most of the increases in the line items discussed below result from the acquisitions made by the Partnership during the periods discussed.
+In fiscal 1997, the Partnership consummated seven acquisitions for a total purchase price of \$14.5 million.
 In fiscal 1995 and 1996, the Partnership consummated seven and eight acquisitions for total purchase prices of \$39.6 million and \$22.0 million, respectively.
-These acquisitions affect the comparability of prior period financial matters.
-Amounts discussed below reflect 100% of the results of operations of M-P Oils Partnership, a general partnership in which the Partnership owns a 60% interest.
-Because M-P Oils Partnership is primarily engaged in lower-margin wholesale propane distribution, its contribution to the Partnership's net income and EBITDA is not significant.
+These acquisitions affect the comparability of prior period financial matters as the volumes are not included in the prior period's results of operations.
+Amounts discussed below reflect 100% of the results of M-P Oils Partnership, a general partnership in which the Partnership owns a 60% interest.
+Because M-P Oils Partnership is primarily engaged in lower-margin wholesale distribution, its contribution to the Partnership's net income and EBITDA is not significant.